mikoskinen/Blazor.AdaptiveCards/doc/quickstart.md

 This concludes the first part of our tutorial.
 In this tutorial we set-up our Blazor app to support Adaptive Cards for Blazor.
 Then we created a card schema using JSON.
 Lastly, we added three different actions into our card.

 The next part of this tutorial is a shorter one.
-It continues from the first part and shows how you can use Adaptive Cards for Blazor to render multiple cards.
+It continues from the first part and shows how you can use Card Collections: Adaptive Cards for Blazor's way of rendering multiple cards.

-## Displaying multiple cards
+## Displaying Collections of Cards

 ### Animating the cards